In this guide we’ll take a look at the best thickness planers.

 If you are creating a serious woodworking shop, then a thickness planer is a very useful addition to your machines.

-A thickness planer, also knows as a thicknesser or benchtop planer, allows you to turn rough timber into smooth and to reduce the thickness of the wood to the exact specification you need.
+The best thickness planer allows you to turn rough timber into smooth and to reduce the thickness of the wood to the exact specification you need.

 While industrial sized thickness planers are of course available, they are usually too big and expensive for the average DIY enthusiast, hobbyist or small-scale cabinet maker or craftsperson.
-Luckily, portable or benchtop designs are available which provide plenty of power to get the job done but are small enough to fit in a garage or workshop and affordable enough for the enthusiastic amateur or smaller craft business.
+Luckily, portable or benchtop designs are available which provide plenty of power to get the job done but are small enough to fit in a garage or workshop.
+These are the best thickness planers for the enthusiastic amateur or smaller craft business.

 A thickness planer consists of a powerful motor which is connected to a heavy-duty cutter head and roller assembly.
 The motor spins the cutter head which cuts away the wood.
 The board is fed into the cutter head on the roller assembly.

-When choosing a thickness planer, you should consider the motor power, quality of construction and the thickness allowance as well as the width of timber it will take.
+When choosing the best thickness planer for your needs, you should consider the motor power, quality of construction and the thickness allowance as well as the width of timber it will take.

 The motor will determine the power of the machine.
 This is particularly important if you want to cut through hardwoods.
 Look for a machine with at least 10,000 rpm if you plan on planing thick hardwoods.
 A lower rotation per minute, such as 8000, will be adequate for softwoods and smaller timbers.

-You should also look for a planer that is well built of good quality materials and sturdy.
-It has to withstand a lot of vibration so needs to have a heavy-duty body.
+The best thickness planer will be well built of good quality materials and feel sturdy in operation.
+It will have to withstand a lot of vibration so needs to have a heavy-duty body.

 Thicknessers have a thickness allowance – this is the maximum thickness of the piece of wood that will fit into the machine.
 Most thicknessers can cope with wood up to 150mm thick.